 – Brad Wall

 Let’s start with the technology.
-If the Boundary Dam 3 plant was working as its designers predicted, then it would emit only about 15% of the CO2 emissions of a conventional coal plant, per megawatt-hour generated.
+If the Boundary Dam 3 plant was working as its designers predicted, then it would emit only about 15% of the CO2 emissions of a conventional coal plant with the same net power output.
 This is a significant saving, but it isn’t enough.
 The science is pretty clear that, if we are to have any reasonable chance of meeting the Paris temperature targets, we need to have reduced fossil CO2 emissions worldwide to zero by around mid-century.
 So why only go partway to that goal now when we can go all the way with renewables?

 Then there’s the cost.
 Boundary Dam 3 came in at about $1.5 billion.
 That works out at about 15 cents per kilowatt-hour – at a time when SaskPower should be able to generate from solar photovoltaics at 12 cents/kWh or lower, and wind at between 5 and 8 cents/kWh.
 We don’t need “bridge technologies” to sustainable energy when it’s so much easier and cheaper to just leap straight across the gap.
 And when Mr Wall brags about the “largest per capita investment in the world” he is merely highlighting a poor investment strategy.
 Other jurisdictions worldwide have backed out of investing in CCS simply because it is so expensive, and found more cost-effective emissions-reduction strategies.

 If Mr Wall or SaskPower want to sell the technology to China or India or anywhere else, there is a further problem.
 The patent for the adsorption unit – the key piece of technology in the CCS facility – is held not by SaskPower but by Shell.
 So Mr Wall’s proposal to “provide technological solutions to help clean up [coal power]” faces three obstacles: it is too expensive, we haven’t managed to make it work properly yet, and we don’t own the rights to the technology.
 The continued construction of coal-fired power stations in a number of countries worldwide is indeed a major challenge, but to suggest that Saskatchewan’s CCS experience can meet that challenge in any significant way is to enter the realms of fantasy.

 But there is another vitally important consideration – where does the carbon dioxide go?
 At BD3, it is used for enhanced oil recovery – it reduces the viscosity of underground oil deposits so that Cenovus can pull them out more easily.
 Assuming that conditions are similar to those in the previous Weyburn-Midale project, each tonne of carbon dioxide pumped underground will liberate an additional quantity of oil which, when burnt, will release between 2.5 and 3 tonnes of carbon dioxide.
-CCS with enhanced oil recovery is, therefore, a net source of greenhouse gas emissions – but, as the extra emissions will not be entered on SaskPower’s balance sheet, it remains possible for Mr Wall to maintain the pretence that he is “addressing this global problem”.
+CCS with enhanced oil recovery is, therefore, a net source of greenhouse gas emissions – but, as the extra emissions will not be entered on SaskPower’s balance sheet, it remains possible for government politicians and CCS advocates to maintain the pretence that they are “addressing this global problem”.
 This sort of creative carbon accounting will do nothing to address the climate crisis.